CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 LUKS2 header locking

-The LUKS2 on-disk metadata is updated in several steps and to
+The LUKS2 on-disk metadata is updated in several steps, and to

-directory (by default /run/cryptsetup).
-The locking directory
+locking directory (by default /run/cryptsetup).
+The locking

 other formats do not use this mechanism.